biicode/docs/c++/configuration_files/policies.rst

 This type will look for any blocks with any tag published before ``DEV`` version block uploaded to biicode.

-Update the dependencies again and run the code:
+Update the dependencies again, build your block and run the code:

 .. code-block:: bash

 	$ bii find --update
 	...
-	$ bii cpp:run
+	$ bii cpp:build
 	...
 	Hello ALPHA